-Toyota RAV4 Plug-In Hybrid practicality & boot space
+Toyota RAV4 Plug-In Hybrid boot space & seating

 While the plug-in model isn’t quite as practical as the standard Toyota RAV4, there’s still plenty of space for a growing family

 Whichever way you look at it, the Toyota RAV4 Plug-In Hybrid is a practical family car.
 While it’s not quite as spacious outright as the conventional Hybrid model, few families are going to groan at the layout and practicality this car offers.

 There are loads of places to store odds and ends throughout the cabin, and the boot is a decent size – complete with some underfloor storage for the cables.
 This is particularly pleasing, as the standard Hybrid model doesn’t get this – though the trade off in the PHEV is you’ll have to make do without a space saver spare wheel.